SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## Query processing
 At query time, the GetStyle API queries the JSON stylesheet with the tags that identify the screen’s UI elements.
 The SDK then scans the JSON stylesheet in cascade order to find style rules that contribute to formatting the UI elements.

-The applicability of style rules is evaluated based on tag matching criteria.

-For each UI element, multiple style rules may apply if they provide either unique or complementary properties.
+The applicability of style rules is evaluated based on tag-matching criteria.
+Multiple style rules may apply to each UI element if they provide either unique or complementary properties.

 ### Tag matching criterion
 The criterion used to evaluate the applicability of a style rule consists of searching for style rules whose tags partially or fully match the query tag.

 More complex tag sets, which refer to more specific UI elements, are ignored.

-When a matching tag is found, the corresponding rule is applicable.
+When matching tags are found, the corresponding rules apply.

 **Example**
 In the following table, "A, B, C" are symbolic placeholders for tags.